correlation-one/C1GamesStarterKit/community/c++-algo/README.md

 In all cases, the target for your executable is inside `c++-algo\algo-target`.

 Thus, to run a local game, you would give it the directory `community\c++-algo\algo-target`.

+Building this project has been tested using:
+- Visual Studio 2017
+- Ubuntu 16.04.5 LTS
+- Ubuntu 18.04.1 LTS

 ### Contributing